 Her early merging of media and materials focused on photography and painting.

 “Photographs absorb, while paintings produce.
 My photographs absorb the detail, while my paintings produce an abstraction.
 By pushing these realities together within the same frame, I attempt to create a powerful tension between the two.”

 McMenemy distresses the photograph itself to emphasize its materiality.
 Transferring the image onto a readymade surface, she begins this painstaking process by first removing the photographic paper using steel wool – strategically leaving behind selections of the paper to create a variance in texture.
 Paint, graphite and ink are then applied with the same mark-making techniques practiced in traditional painting.

 More recently, she has used the tools of the maritime and its industry to create layers of social commentary in paintings, photographs, projections and sculptures.
 Her handling of physical sails reflects deep meditations on displacement and restoration, levity and weight, power and vulnerability.
 The symbolism of a bride’s wedding dress contrasts aspiration with confinement, hope with disappointment, and self-determination with oppression.
 As her historical investigations deepen, so does the poignancy of the interaction with her materials.

 Beyond her work with museums and archives, Tracy McMenemy has a variety of private and corporate collectors in Toronto, Los Angeles, New York, and Vancouver.

 1992 BA Film Studies, Queen’s University, ON Canada

-2021 Folded Earth, Scotiabank Contact Photography Festival and United Contemporary Gallery, Toronto ON
+2021 Folded Earth, Scotiabank Contact Photography Festival and United Contemporary, Toronto ON

 2019 The Girls Are Coming!, Vancouver Maritime Museum, Vancouver, BC